mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 Ensure all the following as satisfied before attempoting to deploy:

-- [ ] Create a new directory under the `charts/values` directory for the environment
+- [ ] Create a new directory under the `values` directory for the environment
 - [ ] Copy the example `values.yaml` file from the `examples` directory to the new directory
 - [ ] Ops Manager API Access Token created including the CIDR range of the Kubernetes Operator for the API Access List
 - [ ] Ops Manager API Access Token secret created